Client

 OpenFin’s brand proposition was challenging to articulate because it had three primary audiences:

-– industry execs who might be technologically illiterate;
+1. Finance industry execs who might be technologically illiterate.

-– CTOs and IT decision-makers who expected a deeper dive;
+2. CTOs and IT decision-makers who expected a deeper dive into product particulars.

-– developers whose enthusiasm was cultivated in order to attract hires.
+3. Developers whose enthusiasm needed to be piqued in order to attract talent.

 From simple…

-Visually, we employed simple ‘90s-style graphics using dots to represent information and connected ‘blobjects’ as cooperating tools and apps.
+We employed simple ‘90s-style graphics using dots to represent information and interconnected ‘blobjects’ to represent interoperating / cooperating software environments.

-The OpenFin logo itself is a representation of both the viral, interconnected nature of information and the way that OpenFin partitions each element of its ecosystem for security.
-The shape is simultaneously organic and orderly, with an opening that indicates future connections and the literal ‘openness’ of the product’s open-source framework.
+The OpenFin logo symbolizes the viral, interconnecting nature of information — and the way OpenFin partitions each element of its ecosystem for security.
+The shape is both organic and orderly, with a single opening indicating future connections and the literal ‘openness’ of the product’s open-source framework.